 This will open the Wine configuration window, where you can make any necessary changes to the settings for your 32-bit applications.

-How to Run Wine From Terminal
+Commands to Run Wine From Terminal

-Syntax: wine
+wine command

 The most basic command for Wine is “wine.”
 This command allows you to run Windows applications from the terminal.
 To use this command, type “wine” followed by the path to the .exe file you wish to run.